Luluameh/Responsive-with-vite-tailwind-and-react.js/README.md

 Overall, the internship test was a great experience, and I am grateful for the opportunity to participate in it.
 I believe that the skills and knowledge gained will be useful in my future career as a software developer.
 Thank you NUPAT technology for this

+About the code
+In this code i tried to implement a pixel perfect of the Homepage and also made it responsive to some certain screen sizes and i also configure my tailwind config to fit my desirable screen sizes. the code contain a Side navbar that is fixed and a header also with three cards and button and also a place for 'Add Todo' it also has routes which are currently not leading to any pages for the main time in due time it will be fixed.